Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Custom Metrics Using Cloud Native Cluster Monitoring

 nginx_connections_accepted{app="nginx-test", cluster="2048c170-8359-11ee-9527-0255ac1000cf", cluster_category="CCE", cluster_name="cce-test", instance="10.0.0.38:9113", job="nginx-test", kubernetes_namespace="default", kubernetes_service="nginx-test", namespace="default", pod="nginx-test-78cfb65889-gtv7z", prometheus="monitoring/server", service="nginx-test"}

-Method 3: Configuring Custom Metrics for PodMonitor
+Method 3: Configuring PodMonitor

-The cloud native monitoring add-on allows you to configure metric collection tasks based on PodMonitor and ServiceMonitor.
+Cloud Native Cluster Monitoring allows you to configure metric collection tasks based on PodMonitor and ServiceMonitor.
 Prometheus Operator watches PodMonitor.
 The reload mechanism of Prometheus is used to trigger a hot update of the Prometheus collection tasks to the Prometheus instance.

 To use CRDs defined by Prometheus Operator on GitHub, visit https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack/charts/crds/crds.

-The following is a deployment example:
+The following is an example configuration:

 apiVersion: apps/v1